Welcome to today's edition of the Rush 24-7 podcast.

 But the Bernard Madoff Ponzi scheme pales in comparison to the largest one existing to this day in the entire world.

-So the phones, I want to grab a phone call before we have to uh bring the hour to a screeching halt.
+So the phones, I want to grab a phone call before we have to bring the hour to a screeching halt.

-This is uh Jeff in Roanoke, Virginia.
+This is Jeff in Roanoke, Virginia.

 Great to have you here, sir.